RonniKahalani/JS-Snippets/navigator/README.md

 - cookies.

 ## Exercise
-Try to make a nice UI web interface that shows/tracks some of the navigator properties / events/ status, of your own choice.
+Try to make a nice UI web interface that shows/tracks some of the navigator/browser properties / events/ status, of your own choice.